MAT-INF1100L – Programming, Modelling and Computations

 - 4 credits overlap with IN-KJM1900 – Introduksjon i programmering for kjemikere

-- 5 credits overlap with BIOS1100 – Introduction to Computational Modelling in the Biosciences
+- 5 credits overlap with BIOS1100 – Introduction to computational models for Biosciences

 5 credits with MAT100A/B/C and MA100.